Family stuck in flooded truck meets hero who saved baby's life

 "It was just black.
 We couldn't see anything, and I was just trying to find my babies," Phillip said.

-Once the children were pulled from the cab two men immediately started doing CPR.
+Once the children were pulled from the cab, two men immediately started performing CPR.
 One of those men was Jaime Martinez, a former firefighter in Guatemala.
-He now works as a musician in North Texas but never forgot his CPR training.
+He now works as a musician in North Texas, but never forgot his CPR training.

 "It just kicks in," Martinez said.

 Both children were taken to Children's Medical Center in Dallas, the only pediatric level 1 trauma center in North Texas.
-On Monday, 4-month-old Marshal was released, and his sister Addy is still being treated but in stable condition.
+On Monday, 4-month-old Marshal was released.
+His sister Addy is still being treated, but is in stable condition.

 "I just want to hug those people who helped us," Emily said.